So, I’ve gone keto.

 I was not going to accept living so sick.
 I knew something was wrong – and I didn’t want this to be my future.
 In desperation, I asked my chiropractor for advice, and he suggested a naturopath.
 My GP had mentioned that, too.
-I looked up what they were; I wasn’t sure if they were “quacks” or legit, I didn’t know what they were.
+I looked up what they were; I wasn’t sure if they were “quacks” or legit, I didn’t know.
 Naturopaths are licensed health care professionals in Ontario, who focus on whole body (a holistic approach) and on preventing disease, whereas conventional medicine focuses on treating disease.
-So, finally, someone who was concerned about my symptoms!
+So, finally, someone who was concerned about my not-yet-disease symptoms!

 First, she identified that I had very high levels of chronic inflammation, and put me on a modified paleo diet.
 I was already gluten free, and usually avoided dairy.
 She said to also avoid legumes and nightshades, and start taking zinc.
-It was hard to say goodbye to tomatoes and eggplants, but it got me through the knee surgery – I healed a little slowly, within the normal time frame.
+It was hard to say goodbye to tomatoes and eggplants, but it got me through the knee surgery – I healed a little slowly, but within the normal time frame.
 I healed fully, and got my lower limbs “back”.

 But my hair started falling out in clumps, and then came some significant work stress, and I lost all energy – I couldn’t socialize, cook, or do my share of the housework.
 Over the summer, my naturopath tweaked things, trying to heal my thyroid.
 That hair loss stopped and the hair regrew.
-Oddly, I began craving salt and fats, two things I normally avoid (instinctually).
+Oddly, I began craving salt and fats, two things I normally avoid (instinctively).
 I needed potato chips, when normally, I’m utterly indifferent to them.
 The naturopath told me to take a little MCT oil, and I found a tablespoon or two helped.
 But my energy levels were deteriorating, other than a brief respite for part of a week while away on vacation.
 Autumn was even worse.
-I even got sick (mono ?) and slept for over a week!
+I even got sick (mono?) and slept for over a week!